MohammadAmini1998/MohammadAmini.github.io/_portfolio/portfolio-9.md

 ---
 title: "A Machine Learning Approach to FFT in
 OFDM Receiver"
 excerpt: "This project seeks to tackle the computational constraints of traditional FFT processes in OFDM receivers.
-We propose a groundbreaking approach that substitutes the conventional FFT operation with a machine learning model.."
+We propose a groundbreaking approach that substitutes the conventional FFT operation with a machine learning model."
 collection: portfolio
 address : "https://github.com/MohammadAmini1998/Deep-Learning-Approach-for-FFT"
 ---